kr8s-org/kr8s/docs/guides/kopf_operator.md

-# Kopf Operator
+# Build an operator with `kopf`

-Build a controller using `kr8s` and [`kopf`](https://kopf.readthedocs.io/en/stable/) to read the operating system information from a {py:class}`Pod <kr8s.objects.Pod>` and add that metadata as labels.
+In this guide we will build a controller using `kr8s` and [`kopf`](https://kopf.readthedocs.io/en/stable/) to read the operating system information from a {py:class}`Pod <kr8s.objects.Pod>` and add that metadata as labels.

-Kopf is an excellent framework for building event driven controllers and it can work hand-in-hand with `kr8s` when you want to interact with Kubernetes resources directly.
+[Kopf](https://kopf.readthedocs.io/en/stable/) is an excellent framework for building event driven controllers and it can work hand-in-hand with `kr8s` when you want to interact with Kubernetes resources directly.

 ## Controller